 Loma Prieta Winery: America’s Largest Pinotage Producer

-Well-deserving of the descriptor “boutique,” Loma Prieta makes fewer than 3k cases yearly, yet has single handedly become the largest producer of Pinotage in North America.
-Set at 2600 feet on Loma Prieta Way off the Summit Road exit of Highway 17, Loma Prieta is named for the flat-topped mountain that towers to the southeast.
+Well-deserving of the descriptor “boutique,” Loma Prieta makes fewer than 3k cases yearly, yet has single-handedly become the largest producer of Pinotage in North America.
+Set at 2600 feet on Loma Prieta Way off the Summit Road exit of Highway 17, Loma Prieta is named after the flat-topped mountain that towers to the southeast.
 It is here, in the shadow of this iconic peak known for being the epicenter of the 1989 earthquake that bears its name, that you will find one of the most beautiful wineries in all of the Santa Cruz Mountains.
 Views are mesmerizing in every direction, and you can see the entire Monterey Peninsula and watch waves crashing on the Santa Cruz coastline.
 It’s the only regulation bocce course in the mountains where you might spot whales.

 From Pinot to Pinotage

 There are very few wineries worldwide making Pinotage, the signature grape of South Africa, where more acres of it exist than anywhere on the planet.
-Here in California, Loma Prieta makes more Pinotage than any other single winery, and is the only one to be making single vineyard designates from the grape.
+Here in California, Loma Prieta makes more Pinotage than any other single winery and is the only one to be making single vineyard designates from the grape.

 Currently, the winery is sourcing Pinotage from the Amorosa and Karma vineyards in Lodi, as well as the estate vineyard.
 Every vintage of Pinotage has been Golden for the winery: they have earned medals for every Pinotage they’ve ever entered in every wine competition, including a Platinum for the 2010 Amorosa Pinotage at the 2012 Monterey Wine Competition, and a Platinum award for their 2015 Pinotage Sparkling at the 2019 Monterey Wine Competition.